menzin/About_jQuery/Chapter0.md

 In this example we will make the changes in appearance happen when the user clicks a button – so we won’t need to wait for the DOM to load but we will use jQuery to add and remove classes.
 (Look at lines 9 – 15.)

-Please notice the semi-colons at the end of the lines of JavaScript.
-While semi-colons are often casually omitted in writing JS, it is dangerous to do so in jQuery --- your code may not get parsed in the way you hoped.
+:warning <ins>Please notice the semi-colons at the end of the lines of JavaScript.</ins> While semi-colons are often casually omitted in writing JS, it is dangerous to do so in jQuery --- your code may not get parsed in the way you hoped.

 Here is a complete example: